-Incoming exchange students are required to select a primary field of study (may also be referred to as “major” or “curriculum”) during the application process.
-The primary field of study should be the field in which the majority of courses are taken.
-Incoming exchange students may take courses outside of their primary field of study, but the majority of coursework should be completed in that primary field of study.
+Incoming exchange students are required to select a major field of study during the application process.
+The major field of study should be the field in which the majority of courses are taken.
+Incoming exchange students may take courses outside of their major field of study, but the majority of coursework should be completed in that major field of study.

-Incoming exchange students will be registered for classes by the Study Abroad Office and the Academic Departments, based on the preferences listed in their application, as well as their primary field of study.
+Incoming exchange students will be registered for classes by the Study Abroad Office and the Academic Departments, based on the preferences listed in their Course Request Form.
 Students can review available courses through the Course Search Tool.

 *The Biomedical Engineering Department cannot accept exchange students due to the limited availability of their courses.